 I should note that we are not alone in this effort.
 IUSD is fortunate to serve a community that truly understands the importance of education.
-Our PTA members volunteer hundreds of thousands of hours each year, and our parents nurture learning at home by setting aside time for their children to read and study.
+Our PTA members volunteer hundreds of thousands of hours each year, and our parents and families nurture learning at home by setting aside time for their children to read and study.
 Meanwhile, we have tremendous partners that fill critical gaps and enhance our programs, including the Irvine Public Schools Foundation, the Irvine Company and the City of Irvine.
 And not enough can be said of our students, who exhibit poise, dedication and wisdom beyond their years.

 We are committed to ensuring all IUSD schools are equipped with the necessary features and resources to promote intellectual risk-taking, creativity, communication and critical thinking.
 Our focus is to create a rich learning environment that will enable students and teachers to learn and teach in new and innovative ways, so that our students are 21st century college and career ready.
 One such resource stems from the passage of Measure E, a school facilities improvement measure, passed by Irvine voters in June 2016 to modernize the District's aging schools.

 The next school year will no doubt bring untold challenges and opportunities for our district.
-Yet I eagerly add my confidence to the other stakeholders in this organization that we have the ability to meet those challenges and to seize those opportunities, knowing that we have the right people in place to fulfill our promise to maximize the educational experience of each student entrusted to us.
+Yet I eagerly add my confidence to the other stakeholders in this organization that we have the ability to meet those challenges and to seize those opportunities, knowing that we have the right people and partnerships in place to fulfill our promise to maximize the educational experience of each student entrusted to us.

 This is, after all, a new year, with new possibilities.
 And it's just the latest chapter in the ongoing story of IUSD.